-Mother's Day founder later came to regret it
+The woman who invented Mother's Day came to hate it

 If you hate all of the commercialization behind the day that celebrates moms, imagine how Anna Jarvis would feel now.

-The holiday's founder worked so hard to get the world to stop and give moms everywhere a shoutout.
+The holiday's founder worked so hard to get the world to give moms everywhere a shoutout.
 But before her death, even she had to admit she had some regrets about starting Mother's Day.

 If she were alive now, she'd probably be living her worst nightmare.